minio/docs/source/includes/common/common-minio-kes.rst

 .. start-kes-conf-root-desc

 The identity for the KES superuser (``root``) identity.
-Clients connecting with a TLS certificate whose hash (``kes tool identity of client.cert``) matches this value have access to all KES API operations.
+Clients connecting with a TLS certificate whose hash (``kes identity of client.cert``) matches this value have access to all KES API operations.

 Specify ``disabled`` to remove the root identity and rely only on the ``policy`` configuration for controlling identity and access management to KES.